seba47/xamarin-test-box/README.md

 Open Run.bat and the process will be the next:

 * Git Pull on the current branch of the project
-* Build Android project (If your git pulls take much longer time,you can increase the waiting time for compiling Androind: into Run.bat - line 10)
+* Build Android project (If your git pulls take much longer time,you can increase the waiting time for compiling Android: into Run.bat - line 10)
 * Build UnitTest project
 * Build UITest project
 * Open xUnit Console and run Unit tests